 Can Dogs Eat Cheerios and Milk

-Plain Cheerios and milk is safe for your dog in small amounts.
-Don’t give your dog a heaping bowl of milk and cereal.
+Plain Cheerios and milk are safe for your dog in small amounts.
+Don’t give your dog a heaping bowl of milk and an entire bowl of Cheerios.
 Milk has fat in it and if your dog consumes too much fat it could contribute to health problems like obesity.

 What about skim milk?
 Honestly, it won’t harm your dog in small amounts.
 Just like the cereal, it doesn’t have any nutritional benefits, so avoid it.